thewitking/bugs/LL_Issue/README.md

 # Fix:

 The fix was very simple.
-We need to initaillize the array of pointers of addressess travered with NULL.
-Either initailize them with static or with calloc call or simply use default value for initialization.
+We need to initaillize the array of pointers of addressess traversed with NULL.
+Either initailize them with static or with calloc call or simply use default value {0} for initialization.